 But once such a fine film as The Virginian had come out as an early talkie in 1929 starring Gary Cooper, almost any remake Paramount decided on after the war was pretty well bound to be a pale imitation.
-The 1929 picture was funny and moving and young Coop was ideal as the Virginian, and superb.
+The 1929 picture was funny and Moving, and young Coop was ideal as the Virginian, and the result was superb.
 All the 1946 version added, really, was color.
 And a pretty garish color at that.

 The ’46 one lacked all the pzazz of the book and the Cooper version.
 It became just any old cowboy film.
 It's disappointing.